Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets

-The first will be characterised by stellar values of both the metallicity and the S/N* ratio, while the second will have markedly super-stellar metallicity and stellar S/N* ratio.\\ The metallicity, combined with the C/N* and the S/N* ratios, allows also to trace formation histories of giant planets in discs whose gas phase is enriched in heavy elements due to the sublimation of inwardly drifting dust and pebbles.
-Such planets will be characterised by super-stellar envelope metallicity and C/N*$>$S/N*.
+The first will be characterised by stellar values of both the metallicity and the S/N* ratio, while the second will have a markedly superstellar metallicity and stellar S/N* ratio.
+The metallicity, combined with the C/N* and the S/N* ratios, also allows the tracing of the formation histories of giant planets in discs whose gas phase is enriched in heavy elements due to the sublimation of inwardly drifting dust and pebbles.
+Such planets will be characterised by superstellar envelope metallicity and C/N*$>$S/N*.

 \item Pairwise comparison of multiple normalised elemental ratios provides additional insights into the planet formation history and the chemical initial conditions of the disc.
-The associated binary plots allow to immediately identify the conditions that favour one scenario over the others, hence providing an effective tool for the interpretation of observational data.
+The associated binary plots allow us to immediately identify the conditions that favour one scenario over the others, hence providing an effective tool for the interpretation of observational data.

 \end{itemize}